-- Your best defense against unsafe drivers – the single most important step you can take to save your life in the event of a crash.
+- Your seat belt is your best defense against unsafe drivers – buckling up is the single most important step you can take to save your life in the event of a crash.

-Seat belts also reduce the risk of moderate-to-critical injury by half.
+- Seat belts also reduce the risk of moderate-to-critical injury by 50 percent.